-This paper studies whether the structural properties of interbank networks affect individual banks' liquidity holding decisions.
-In a simultaneous game of liquidity provision on a network, we show that, at the Nash equilibrium, the contributions of each bank to the network liquidity level and liquidity risk are distinct functions of its indegree and outdegree Katz-Bonacich centrality measures.
-The equilibrium system liquidity level and volatility are determined by the network links, risk aversion of banks, and the availability of collateralized and uncollateralized borrowing.
+We model banks' liquidity holding decision as a simultaneous game on an interbank borrowing network.
+We show that at the Nash equilibrium, the contributions of each bank to the network liquidity level and liquidity risk are distinct functions of its indegree and outdegree Katz-Bonacich centrality measures.
+A wedge between the planner and the market equilibria arises because individual banks do not internalize the effect of their liquidity choice on other banks' liquidity benefit and risk exposure.
+The network can act as an absorbent or a multiplier of individual banks' shocks.
 Using a sterling interbank network database from January 2006 to September 2010, we estimate the model in a spatial error framework, and find evidence for a substantial, and time varying, network risk: in the period before the Lehman crisis, the network is cohesive and liquidity holding decisions are complementary and there is a large network liquidity multiplier; during the 2007-08 crisis, the network becomes less clustered and liquidity holding less dependent on the network; after the crisis, during Quantitative Easing, the network liquidity multiplier becomes negative, implying a lower network potential for generating liquidity.
 The network impulse-response functions indicate that the risk key players during these periods vary, and are not necessarily the largest borrowers.

 ^{}We thank the late Sudipto Bhattacharya, Douglas Gale, Michael Grady, David Webb, Anne Wetherilt, Peter Zimmerman, and seminar participants at the Bank of England and the London School of Economics, for helpful comments and discussions.
-Denbee (edward.denbee@bankofengland.co.uk) is from Bank of England; Julliard (c.julliard@lse.ac.uk) and Yuan (K.Yuan@lse.ac.uk) are from the London School of Economics and CEPR; Li (Y.Li46@lse.ac.uk) is from Columbia University.
+Denbee (edward.denbee@bankofengland.co.uk) is from Bank of England; Julliard (c.julliard@lse.ac.uk) and Yuan (K.Yuan@lse.ac.uk) are from the London School of Economics, SRC, and CEPR; Li (Y.Li46@lse.ac.uk) is from Columbia University.
 This research was started when Yuan was a senior Houblon-Norman Fellow at the Bank of England.
 The views expressed in this paper are those of the authors, and not necessarily those of the Bank of England.
-The support of the Fondation Banque de France, and of the Economic and Social Research Council (ESRC), are gratefully acknowledged
+The support of the Fondation Banque de France, and of the Economic and Social Research Council (ESRC) in funding the Systemic Risk Centre is gratefully acknowledged [grant number ES/K002309/1].